-The Local Planning Panel is an independent panel of qualified people to review and assess development applications for the Central Coast Local Government Area, providing increased transparency, integrity and confidence in the development application assessment process.
+The Central Coast Local Planning Panel (CCLPP) is an independent panel of qualified people to review and determine development applications for the Central Coast Local Government Area, providing increased transparency, integrity and confidence in the development application assessment process.

 - Two professionals (with expertise in urban design, urban planning or other related field)

-Meetings are run in accordance with the Local Planning Panels Best Practice Meeting Procedures and Local Planning Panels Operational Procedures.
+Meetings are run in accordance with the Local Planning Panels Best Practice Meeting Procedures and Code of Conduct for Planning Panel Members August 2018.

 Further information on the legislation is outlined on the Department of Planning and Environment’s website.